denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. Line 7 generates a compiler error.
 F. Line 8 generates a compiler error.

-**My Answer: A,B,D,E  / Correct Answer: A,B,D,E**
+**My Answer: A,B,D,E
+Correct Answer: A,B,D,E**

-Line 3 does not compile because the L suffix makes the literal value a long, which cannot be stored inside a short directly, making option A correct.
-Line 4 does not compile because int is an integral type, but 2.0 is a double literal value, making option B correct. both primitives, and you can call methods only on reference types, not primitive values, making options D and E correct
+**Line 3 does not compile because the L suffix makes the literal value a long, which cannot be stored inside a short directly, making option A correct.
+Line 4 does not compile because int is an integral type, but 2.0 is a double literal value, making option B correct. both primitives, and you can call methods only on reference types, not primitive values, making options D and E correct**

 ---